ART 101 1A

 Fundamentals of darkroom photography beginning with the camera, along with technical skills in developing and printing of black and white film.
 Each student must have a 35 mm single lens reflex camera.
 (S) $35 course fee.
 Prerequisites: for majors or minors in the Art Department only, or consent of instructor.

 This course is a continuation of darkroom photography with an emphasis on control and manipulation of images and processes, including digital.
 Introduction of medium format film including the scanning and digital printing of film negatives. $35 course fee.
-Prerequisites: Consent of instructor.
+Prerequisites: ART 207 or ART 209, or consent of instructor.

 Basic photography emphasizing fundamentals of camera use and Photoshop print manipulation.
 Also includes color theory and aesthetics in relation to digital photography and its emerging software technologies.
 Each student must have a digital single lens reflex camera.
 (F) $50 course fee.
 Prerequisites: for majors or minors in the Art Department only, or consent of instructor.